 However, day by day it became very difficult for her parents to continue supporting her education.
 As a young girl, Naima sometimes had to work to earn money to support her parents, but she did not give up her studies.

-Facing early marriage
+Facing child marriage

 Naima’s biggest fear was realized when she was 16 years old and preparing for exams.
 Her parents had arranged a marriage for her.